mtak-blog/mtak-blog.github.io/_posts/2019-03-24-generalizing-seqlocks.md

 That's a big soggy ball of code up there, but it's essentially `swym`'s commit algorithm.

 The algorithm in words:
-1. Grab all of the locks to `TCell`'s that will be written - retry if acquiring a lock fails.
+1. Grab all of the locks to `TCell`s that will be written - retry if acquiring a lock fails.
 2. Perform all of the reads, unlocking/retrying if one fails.
 3. Perform all of the writes.
 4. Update the sequence number.